lwuckel/GWT/README.md

 # GWT
 Given-When-Then

-This Framework can be used to define Integrationtests in the style of Given-When-Then definition.
+This framework can be used to define integration tests in the style of Given-When-Then definition.

 Given - setup
 When - action